Ever thought of turning a dresser into a coffee server? You can!

 That’s a bummer, really, but oh well.
 It works out that way sometimes.
 I could have replaced them but they wouldn’t have been that “antique” look.

 There were also trim pieces broken and missing from the drawer fronts but I knew it could be beautiful, so home with me, it came.

 The trim on the very top drawer was intact, so it stayed.

 The trim from the bottom 2 drawers was broken with pieces missing.

 It pained me because I really wanted to keep it.

-I used Scandinavian Pink for the insides of the drawers.
+I used Scandinavian Pink (you can try this color instead) for the insides of the drawers.
 Isn’t that just the greatest color combo??

-And since I was going to be using the drawers for coffee mugs, filters and such, I sealed the inside of the drawer paint with polycrylic instead of wax.
+And since I was going to be using the drawers for coffee mugs, filters, and such, I sealed the inside of the drawer paint with poly instead of wax.